 |examines the behavior of a function at an infinity 'limit'|

-The examination of a function at a limit, oft helps understand the nature of the function-- for some functions it discovers a paradox, for others a proof ...
-In the infinity case where there is no finite limit, it borders on calculus ...
-(One example was used in my project Sesquatercet screenplay, StarTrails, to bring a pre-highschooler up to NASA-competitive-level for solar system space exploration).
+The examination of a function at a limit oft helps understand the nature of the function—for some functions it discovers a paradox, for others a proof... in the infinity case where there is no finite limit it may tend asymptotic, or not, in the infinitesimal case it borders on calculus and paradoxic 'zero' theory... (one example was used in my project Sesquatercet screenplay, StarTrails Game, to bring a pre-highschooler up to NASA-competitive-level for solar system space exploration).

 We'll look at some 'curious-to-interesting' examples:

 EXAMPLE #1.
-"A pound, at sea level, weighs a pound." (assuming the same sea)
+'A pint/pound is a pound the world around.' (assuming the same sea)

 Suffice it to begin, we a priori expect that if a pound at sea level weighed aught differently at the equator compared to at the north pole, water would flow to make up the difference, to "reach equilibrium", (or if you live in one of my favorite trance music countries, "reach equiribrium", humor intended, as musicians do, or if you had my college professor in Advanced Calculus, as mathematicians do).